 OUHSC police officers are governed by the same powers as sheriffs and municipal police officers.
 They have the same authority to enforce state laws on campus property, including making arrests when appropriate.
 OUHSC also has a jurisdictional agreement with the City of Oklahoma City to enforce state laws within the area of concurrent jurisdiction.
-In addition to providing police services for the university, police
+In addition to providing police services for the university, police officers are assigned to hospitals and other entities within the campus jurisdiction.
+Our general jurisdiction is I-235 to Lottie and NE 4th Street to NE 16th Street; for detailed concurrent jurisdiction, see this link: www.ouhsc.edu/police/About-OUHSC-PD/Jurisdictional-Boundaries

-OUPD-HSC Campus Webpage
+OUPD-HSC CAMPUS WEBPAGE